kashinak/whale-song-memory-game/README.md

 - ### Audio files

      -   Real audio recordings of whale songs were chosen to facilitate the learning experience discovering the nuanced differences of whale song between various whale species.
+They have been edited down to 1 second each so the game experience is fluid.

      -   An uplifting chime sound effect is heard with a popup game results message to celebrate the player winning the game!